akingscote/akingscote.github.io/_posts/2024-11-20-microsoft-sentinel-log-poisoning.md

 - 12th November 2024 - Determined to be low severity, caes closed

 ## Up Next
-I will upload a complete code and walkthrough, including all the terraform, command and python needed to reproduce this finding.
+I will upload a complete code and walkthrough, including all the terraform, commands and python needed to reproduce this finding.

 I have another finding that has also gone through the responsible disclosure process, so watch this space in the coming weeks (likely months) for my next writeup on: Microsoft Azure Virtual Machines - Cross-Tenant Domain Joining.